 Directions

-- Mix in 3 tablespoons melted butter, 1/3 cup honey, and salt.
-Knead in 3 or 4 cups whole wheat flour one cup at a time, until dough pulls away from side of bowl.
-Place in a buttered bowl, turning a few times to coat the surface of the dough.
+3. Place dough in a buttered bowl, turning a few times to coat the surface of the dough.
 Cover loosely with plastic wrap.
-Let rise in a warm place (like on top of the preheated oven) until doubled, or about 1 hour.
+Let rise in a warm place until doubled, or about 1 hour.

-- Punch down and divide into 3 loaves.
-Place in buttered 9 x 5 inch loaf pans, and allow to rise about 45 minutes, or until dough has topped the pans by one inch.
+4. Punch down and divide into 3 pieces.
+Shape into loaves and place in buttered 9x5-inch loaf pans.
+Brush the tops with softened or melted butter, cover loosely with plastic wrap, and let rise about 35 minutes, or until dough has topped the pans by one inch.

-- Bake at 350 for about 25 minutes.
+5. Bake at 350 for 25 minutes.
 Remove from pans immediately.
-Lightly rub the tops of loaves with a little soft butter to prevent crust from getting hard.
-Cool completely on wire racks.
+Cool for a few hours on wire racks.

 Milenesas